 Renewable Ocean Energy Policy

-The Surfrider Foundation believes the following principles must be applied when evaluating or planning for potential projects:
+Specifically, Surfrider Foundation believes the following principles must be applied when evaluating or planning for potential projects:

-- Consider impacts to the environment through comprehensive assessments and application of best available science
+- Consider impacts to the environment through comprehensive assessments and application of best available science;

-- Ensure public safety through design standards and development of emergency response plans
+- Ensure public safety through design standards and development of emergency response plans;

-- Require baseline data and frequent monitoring to quantify impacts to the environment and threats to public safety
+- Require baseline data and frequent monitoring to quantify impacts to the environment and threats to public safety;

-- Proceed incrementally and cautiously to ensure that impacts from one project are understood before expanding the size of that project or proceeding with additional projects
+- Proceed incrementally and cautiously to ensure that impacts from one project are understood before expanding the size of that project or proceeding with additional projects;